niclabs/docker/embeddable/README.md

 ```bash
 $ docker pull niclabs/embeddable
 ```

-This will automatically download `niclabs/embeddable:latest`, which is the recommended image for use in Travis and for development.
+This will automatically download `niclabs/embeddable:latest`, which is the recommended image for development.

 The image is meant for use with your codebase as a bind mount, which means you make the application repository on the host accessible from inside the container.
 This way, you can work on the codebase using host tools / editors, and build/run commands on the same codebase from the container.